TurtleMod-Team/turtlemod-team.github.io/README.md

-# 🐢 TurtleMod Website
+# 🐢 TurtleMod Editor

 The Editor for **TurtleMod** projects, built with **Vite**, **React**, and **TypeScript**.
-This site serves as the edtor for **TurtleMod**, as also the projects.
+This site serves as the editor for **TurtleMod**, as also the projects.

 ## 📦 Development